FrameworkComputer/inputmodule-rs/README.md

                         Start/stop vertical scrolling
   --pattern {full,lotus,gradient,double-gradient,zigzag,panic,lotus2}
                         Display a pattern
-  --image IMAGE         Display a PNG or GIF image (black and white only) --percentage PERCENTAGE
+  --image IMAGE         Display a PNG or GIF image in black and white only) --image-grey IMAGE_GREY
+                        Display a PNG or GIF image in greyscale --percentage PERCENTAGE
                         Fill a percentage of the screen --clock               Display the current time